-- Complete a CVSA-approved North American Standard Passenger Carrier Vehicle Inspection Course and pass the CVSA-approved exam with a score of 80% or higher.
-If an inspector fails the initial test, there may be one re-test. - In addition to the training and testing requirements above, the inspector trainee must complete at least eight North American Standard Level I and/or Level V Inspections on passenger carrier commercial vehicles with a certified inspector, who should evaluate the inspector for knowledge of the regulations and proficiency in the inspection process.
+Complete a CVSA-approved North American Standard Passenger Carrier Vehicle Inspection Course and pass the CVSA-approved exam with a score of 80% or higher.
+If an inspector fails the initial test, there may be one re-test.

+• In addition to the training and testing requirements above, the inspector trainee must complete at least eight North American Standard Level I and/or Level V Inspections on passenger carrier commercial vehicles with a certified inspector who will evaluate the inspector trainee for knowledge of the regulations, proficiency in the inspection process and documentation of violations.
 These inspections should be completed as soon as practicable, but no later than six months after passing the written exam.
 Inspections conducted for initial certification cannot be combined.